Skip to content

 • Insert throughput degrades as the index grows because HNSW graph construction slows with size.

-• You need append-only storage with transparent shard rotation.
+• You need persistent storage with transparent shard rotation.

 Create a sharded index